 Step 2: Make the sauce

-Step 4: Sauté garlic
+Step 4: Sauté the garlic

-Step 5: Add eggplant and sauce
+Step 5: Add the eggplant and sauce

-Return the seared eggplant and pour the sauce, gently tossing to coat the pieces.
-Cover with a lid, slightly lower the heat, and let the steam cook the eggplant all the way through for about 2 minutes.
+Return the seared eggplant to the skillet and pour in the sauce.
+Gently toss to coat the eggplant.
+Cover with a lid, lower the heat, and let it cook for about 2 minutes until the eggplant is tender.

 Recipe FAQs